Introduction to Management Styles Leadership

 4. Democratic

-Here the democratic management styles allow his subordinates to take part in the decision-making process; a consensus is developed before reaching any decision.
-High-level brainstorming and communication from the top to bottom and vice-versa is followed by a decision.
-Democratic management styles can be useful in developing competitive marketing strategies; the higher management can provide good information about the organization’s objectives, its profit and sales detail and what they actually want from the new market strategy and the bottom line people can pool in ideas and, provide field-based information about shopping trends and habits of the customers.
+Here the democratic management styles allow his subordinates to participate in the decision-making process.
+A consensus is developed before reaching any decision.
+High-level brainstorming and communication from the top to bottom and vice-versa are followed by a decision.
+Democratic management styles can be useful in developing competitive marketing strategies; the higher management can provide good information about the organization’s objectives, its profit and sales detail, and what they want from the new market strategy.
+The bottom-line people can pool in ideas and provide field-based information about shopping trends and habits of the customers.
 Although these democratic management styles are efficient to some extent, they can also lead to unwanted delays due to the brainstorming sessions and consensus-building process.

 5. Chaotic

-This is a modern technique followed by many organizations today.
+This is a modern technique in many organizations today.
 It believes in giving the workers full freedom to work.
-They can develop their own ideas and strategies to enhance their performance and the success of the organization.
+They can develop their own ideas and strategies to enhance their performance and the organization’s success.
 The higher-ups do not interfere in any way; they allow their employees to develop a sense of creativity and innovation.
 These types are best suitable for organizations working on research and innovation development, like pharmaceutical companies.

 6. Laissez-faire